-Yarrow, Achillea millefolium grows wild on the beaches here on Whidbey and in my garden wild, from plants I transplanted from my beach home.
-Yarrow is utilized by wise woman who want to stop excessive bleeding and flooding during menopause.
-She also is a native healer for the immune system and a wound healer.
-I call upon her to transform my entire being, bringing new manifestation to my world.
-I dreamed of her years ago… a phoenix in a garden burst into flames and was reborn as a yarrow plant.
+Yarrow, Achillea millefolium grows wild on the beaches here on Whidbey and in my garden.
+Yarrow is a wound healer and a good companion for the wounded healer.
+She supports those who are affected deeply by our healing work.
+Staunching bleeding, she is an ally for women in menopause, slowing down bleeding.
+Yarrow is a warrior herb.
+She goes deep in healing wounds and especially violent wounds.
+She is a protection for the warrior and healer.
+Yarrow allows the fever to be transformed and the person to be reborn.
+I call upon Yarrow to transform my entire being, bringing new manifestation to my world.
+I dreamed of her years ago…a phoenix in a garden burst into flames and was reborn as a yarrow plant.

 Yarrow ~ Expanding the Soul’s Offering ~ Shamanic Exercise

-- Breathing with Yarrow, 7 breaths.
+- Breathe with Yarrow, 7 breaths.
 Breathing in its oxygen, breathing out offering your breath.

 - Allow what isn’t needed anymore to burn away, so that your soul’s offering can expand.
 Is it the yarrow burning it away? the phoenix? the sun?